Amala and Kamala: Description

-In 1926, Joseph Amrito Lal Singh, the rector of the local orphanage, published an account in The Statesman published from Calcutta saying that the two girls were given to him by a man who lived in the jungle near the village of Godamuri, in the district of Midnapore, west of Calcutta, and that the girls, when he first saw them, lived in a sort of cage near the house.
+In 1926, Joseph Amrito Lal Singh, the director of the local orphanage, published an account in The Statesman saying that the two girls were given to him by a man who lived in the jungle near the village of Godamuri, in the district of Midnapore, west of Calcutta, and that the girls, when he first saw them, lived in a sort of cage near the house.
 Later, he claimed that he himself rescued the girls from the wolves' den on 9 October 1920.
 He named the children and wrote his observations of them in a "diary" (consisting of loose sheets, some dated and some undated) for almost ten years – which, if accurate, would represent one of the best documented efforts to observe and rehabilitate feral children.
 The diary entry of 17 October 1920 states, "...the mother wolf, whose nature was so ferocious and affection so sublime.
 It struck me with wonder.
 I was simply amazed to think that an animal had such a noble feeling surpassing even that of mankind ... to bestow all the love and affection of a fond and ideal mother on these peculiar beings."
 Kamala was at the time about eight years old, Amala about 18 months.